jstewart/integrity-yammer/README.markdown

   secret: YOUR_KEY_HERE

-4. Edit your project and enter the location of your yammer oauth file.
+Step 4.
+Edit your project and enter the location of your yammer oauth file.

 License